RickCruzz/Spark-EssentialsRJVM/README.md

 The difference is almost 10% a very good indicative that people are willing to pay their obligations.

-### 5 - What is the most commom violation that are payed by the users in the recent years?
+### 5 - What is the most commom violation in the recent years?
 For this case I choosed to understand what Violations are being payed by the users.
 ```scala
 val violationYearDF = mainDF.where("Payment_Amount > 0").groupBy("Year", "Issuing_Agency", "Violation")